 Be the Business has launched a programme of peer learning groups for family firm leaders in the North West of England.
 The programme has been designed to tackle the unique challenges that can come with running a family business.

-Once a month, like-minded business leaders will come together to work through real life business issues and complications.
+Once every six weeks, like-minded business leaders will come together to work through real life business issues and complications.
 In a safe and supportive space, participants will explore ways to improve their business and refine their leadership skills.

 What is peer learning?